libhal-google/libhal/README.md

 ### Finding Utilities

 Utility headers can be found within interface folders with the name `util.hpp`.
-For example if you want to use utilities for `embed::adc` then you would include `#include <libembeddedhal/adc/util.hpp>`.
+For example if you want to use utilities for `embed::adc_interface` then you would include `#include <libembeddedhal/adc/util.hpp>`.

 ### Common Utility Functions